Cart

 Fixed Emissivity

-How to Use an Infrared Thermometer Gun (Step-by-Step)
+How to Use an Infrared Thermometer Gun Step by Step

-Step 1 — Turn On the Thermometer
+Step 1: Turn On the Thermometer

-Step 2 — Aim Using the Laser
+Step 2: Aim Using the Laser

 Point the laser at the centre of the area you want to measure.
+Remember that the laser is for aiming only.

-Step 3 — Hold at the Correct Distance
+Step 3: Hold at the Correct Distance

-Step 4 — Pull the Trigger
+Step 4: Pull the Trigger

-Step 5 — Take Multiple Readings
+Step 5: Take Multiple Readings

 Applications of Infrared Thermometer Guns

-1. HVAC & Ventilation
+1. HVAC and Ventilation

 • Check heating and cooling system performance

-• Measure supply/return air vent temperatures
+• Measure supply and return air vent temperatures

 • Troubleshoot airflow problems